 I have always known that I wanted to help people.
-The way I thought I might do that has changed throughout the years, but I feel that I have followed my path right to where I am supposed to be.
-I earned my Bachelor’s degree in psychology in 2001, and then went right into the Master’s of Social Work program at IUPUI.
-I graduated in 2004 and became a Licensed Clinical Social Worker in 2007.
+The way I thought I might do that has changed over the years, but I have followed my path right to where I am meant to be.
+I earned my Bachelor’s degree in psychology from IU Bloomington in 2001, and then went into the Master’s of Social Work program at IUPUI, earning my MSW in 2004.
+I became a Licensed Clinical Social Worker in 2007, and a Licensed Clinical Addiction Counselor in 2011.

-Change can be uncomfortable, so therapy is not easy.
+Change is hard!
+That means therapy is not easy.
 I’m glad you have decided to take the first step.
 I look forward to being a part of your journey.

 Licensed Clinical Social Worker 34005452A